outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - allow buttons/functions to be coded & switched out to do any function the hardware (or connected hardware) can support, including functions from other alternative products
           - integrate with existing hardware like glasses/hat/shirt (use materials to conduct sound, attach speakers/microphones to glasses rather than having wires, attach buttons to glasses)
           - allow each alternative to be selected so they can choose which config/button/sound interaction rules to apply to those variables

+        - optimized mathematized implementation for intent
+          - simplicity: assign common (high-probability) functions to buttons & simple button structures (low-dimensional buttons & button structures)
+            - variables: button count, button function, button structure (combination, set, sequence)

+          - highest feature count, given filter of 'simplest implementation': highest number of functions possible to implement simply (low-dimensional memorization)
+            - variables: function count, memorization, simplicity, abstraction (type), button usage structure (scale like repeated clicks of a button, sequence like buttons clicked in sequence)
+            - variable interaction rules:
+              - 'when function count increases absolutely (all other variables being equal), memorization decreases'
+              - 'when count increases but is organized simply (like accessing functions organized by type or scale with successive button clicks), memorization is constant'
+            - variable structure:
+              - intersection of independent variable changes (function count & memorization)
+              - alignment of simplicity & memorization changes
+              - alignment of abstraction (type) & simplicity changes
+            - optimized variable structure:
+              - maximized intersection of independent (or similarly bi-directional causative) variables (intersection of highest function count and highest memorizability)
+              - maximized alignment of dependent/related variables (aligning memorizability & simplicity)
+          - maximized features: use highest-variation interface as input to generate temporary/editable config (app configuring which implementation to apply, which custom functions to use, which hardware to combine when ordering/updating)

     - add to internet optimizations: add local data backup centers to cache copies of critical data just like backup electricity generators to methods of recovering or rebuilding crashed systems with alternate data sources